Jason-Teng/MethGET/README.md

 Required arguments:
   -n SAMPLENAME, --samplename SAMPLENAME
                         the name of the set of data
-  -p {scatter,kernel}, --plot {scatter,kernel}
-                        create scatterplot or kernel density plot, default is 'scatterplot'
-  -c {CG,CHG,CHH}, --context {CG,CHG,CHH}
+  -c {CG,CHG,CHH,all}, --context {CG,CHG,CHH,all}
-                        choose the context of methylation, default is 'CG' -t {Gene_Body,Promoter,Exon,Intron}, --target {Gene_Body,Promoter,Exon,Intron}
+                        choose the context of methylation, default 'all' is to choose them all -t {Gene_Body,Promoter,Exon,Intron,all}, --target {Gene_Body,Promoter,Exon,Intron,all}
-                        choose the target region of methylation, default is 'Promoter'
+                        choose the target region of methylation, default 'all' is to choose them all

 Important general arguments:
   -re0 {True,False}, --skip0 {True,False}
                         whether genes with 0 expression value would be included.
-Default is to include them -thrs THRESHOLD, --threshold THRESHOLD
+Default 'False' is to include them -thrs THRESHOLD, --threshold THRESHOLD
-                        whether to skip genes with expression value that is too high, default is to skip genes higher than 1000 expression.
+                        whether to skip genes with expression value that is too high, default is to skip genes higher than 2000.
                         If want to include them, please set 'None'

 chart visulaization arguments:
   -shsca {True,False}, --showscatterplot {True,False}
-                        whether to show the scatterplot or not, default is to show
-  -line {True,False}, --smoothline {True,False}
+                        whether to show the scatterplot, default is to show -line {True,False}, --smoothline {True,False}
-                        whether to show the fitting curve of methylation and gene expression, default is to show -smoo SMOOTH_N, --smooth_N SMOOTH_N
+                        whether to show the fitting curves, default is to show -smoo SMOOTH_N, --smooth_N SMOOTH_N
                         set the number of ticks to average when drawing the fitting curve, default is 500 -ylim YLIMIT, --ylimit YLIMIT
-                        Nemeric zoom in the DNA methylation level to clearly understand the distribution
+                        numeric zoom in the DNA methylation level to clearly understand the distribution

 Graphing arguments:
   --dotsize DOTSIZE     dotsize